 The injection takes only a few minutes, but the total procedure takes between thirty and sixty minutes.

-What To Expect After a Hip Injection
+What To Expect After A Hip Injection

 Following the hip joint injection, the patient rests on the table for twenty to thirty minutes.
 In most cases, the procedure is well-tolerated.
 The most uncomfortable part of the procedure is usually the localized burning sensation caused by the anesthesia.
 The patient can feel a pressure sensation throughout the treatment, which disappears within a few minutes.
 Mild discomfort for a week following the procedure is usual.